-What is the Difference Between Left and Right-Sided Heart Failure?
+What Is the Difference Between Left and Right-Sided Heart Failure?

-Heart failure can occur in the left side of the heart, the right side of the heart or on both sides.
+Heart failure can occur in the left side of the heart, the right side of the heart, or on both sides.
 The major difference between left-sided heart failure and right-sided heart failure is in the side of the heart that is weakened.
 In left-sided heart failure, the left side of the heart is weakened and results in reduced ability for the heart to pump blood into the body.
 In right-sided heart failure, the right side of the heart is weakened and results in fluid in your veins, causing swelling in the legs, ankles, and liver.

 To understand these conditions, it is important to know a little about how blood flows through the heart.